Fujifilm X-T3 vs Nikon D7000

 It is notable that the X-T3 has a headphone jack, which is not present on the D7000 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 The X-T3 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Further information on the two cameras, as well as related accessories, can be found on the Fujifilm and Nikon websites.

 Review summary: Fujifilm X-T3 vs Nikon D7000